chessegg/HLT-Homework-4-Language-Prediction/README.txt

 The instructions for the assignment can be found in the homework_4_ngram_INSTRUCTIONS.pdf file.

-The basic gist of the project is that we use NLP (specifically, NLTK) to create unigram and bigram dictionaries for English, French, and Italian using provided training data.
+The basic gist of the project is that it is able to predict whether a provided sentence is more likely to be English, French, or Italian.
+It uses NLP (specifically, NLTK) to create unigram and bigram dictionaries for English, French, and Italian using provided training data.
 We then use these dictionaries to calculate probabilities that each sentence is a certain language in the test data.